-mouth. he saw at glance, а was going to be bad. slope was far too smooth.
-From where he sat he could not see single projection, and while that didn't necessarily rule out the projections, possible existence did of it cancel out the likeli hood there being any large enough to enable him to his pistol. couldn't very well piton He drive piton if there was nothing for him to drive it into.
+The mouth, he saw at a glance, was going to be bad.
+The slope was far too smooth.
+From where he sat he could not see a single projection, and while that didn't necessarily rule out the possible existence of projections, it did cancel out the likeli-hood of there being any large enough to enable him to use his piton pistol.
+He couldn't very well drive a piton if there was nothing for him to drive it into.